 These slabs are offered for the storage of the contents of the drawing-room and kitchen.

-The common difference between a low ceiling slab and a room chajja is a low roof slab that hides house materials sometimes the room chajjas or loft do not hide the hides house materials are open and provided above the door.
+The common difference between a low ceiling slab and a room chajja is a low roof slab that hides house materials sometimes the room chajjas or loft do not hide house materials that are open and provided above the door.

 Its width is 0.5 m and the length and thickness of the wall is 2 inch.